-The College has £13,592k of net assets (including £8,029k pension liability).
-It has no long term debt.
+The College has £14,757k of net assets (including £5,652k pension liability).
+It has no debt at all.

-The College has cash reserves of £4,411k.
-The Corporation has resolved to utilise these reserves to undertake further phases of the College's accommodation strategy whilst retaining sufficient cash balances to maintain appropriate levels of cash days in hand.
+The College has cash reserves of £2,591k.
+The Corporation has resolved to upgrade the College's IT infrastructure whilst retaining sufficient cash balances to maintain appropriate levels of cash days in hand.